 Sometimes scientists need to walk away from a project and come back with a fresh perspective.
 The Most Magnificent Thing by Ashley Spires shows us that when we become frustrated, it can be best to walk away and come back later to a project.

-And here is one to put on your radar for spring 2017.
-Charlotte the Scientist is Squished by Camille Andros looks promising for the preschool crowd.
+Charlotte the Scientist is Squished by Camille Andros is also for the preschool crowd.
 Charlotte is a scientist who needs to put the scientific method to the test to solve one of her own problems.
-You can preorder your copy now.

 Life Science Books